PetalTech/petal-api-getting-started/nodejs/README.md

 This file provides a function to make Petal Metrics API calls.

-### api_all_metrics.js
+### api_standalone.js

-This script contains an example of a Petal Metrics API call for all metrics at once.
+This script contains an example of a Petal Metrics API call without connecting to any active LSL streams.
 You will need a valid developer API key to access.

-Usage: node api_all_metrics.js -k $API_KEY

-### api_artifacts.js

-This script contains an example of checking channels for artifacts in a Petal Metrics API call.
-You will need a valid developer API key to access.

-Usage: node api_artifacts.js -k $API_KEY
+Usage: node api_standalone.js -k $API_KEY

-### api_bandpower.js

-This script contains an example of a bandpower Petal Metrics API call.
-You will need a valid developer API key to access.

-Usage: `node api_bandpower.js -k $API_KEY`

-### api_preprocess.js

-This script contains an example of a preprocessed EEG data Petal Metrics API call.
-You will need a valid developer API key to access.

-Usage: `node api_preprocess.js -k $API_KEY`

 ### api_lsl_call_loop.js

 This script demonstrates how to receive an LSL stream and call the Petal API in an endless loop.
-It currently gets bandpower and artifacts and logs to console.

 Usage: `node api_lsl_call_loop.js -n SimulatedEEGStream -k $API_KEY`